 - You'll be asked one more time if you're sure, but clicking Open will run the app.

 This creates an exception for that app, so you'll also be able to open it in the future without having to repeat this process.

-A quicker way of doing this can be to locate the app file in Finder and Ctrl-Click it.
-If you select Open from the resultant menu, the app will be opened anyway, and an exception will be created for opening it normally (i.e. by double-clicking) in future.
+- Select Open from the resultant menu and the app will be opened anyway, and an exception will be created for opening it normally (i.e. by double-clicking) in future.